PolyOCP.jl -- A Julia Package for Stochastic OCPs and MPC: The package

 \subsection{Workflow in \textnormal{\packname}}

-Getting PCE representations of random variables serves as the first step in solving stochastic OCPs within the PCE framework, i.e., ~\eqref{eq:PCE_SOCP}.
+Getting PCE representations of random variables serves as the first step in solving stochastic OCPs within the PCE framework, i.e.~\eqref{eq:PCE_SOCP}.
 Building upon \code{PolyChaos.jl}, \packname defines the canonical parametric measures and their corresponding orthonormal polynomial functions, as summarized in Table~\ref{tab:PCEBasis}.
 Note that the use of orthonormal bases in \packname simplifies the formulation of the objective~\eqref{eq:OCP_obj_PCE} and the chance constraint~\eqref{eq:OCP_chance_PCE}, and also improves numerical stability.
-Given a random vector $Z\in\lsp({\R^{\dimz})}$ whose components are defined as types listed in Table~\ref{tab:PCEBasis}, the function \code{genPCE} directly returns the sparse PCE representation of $Z$, including the multivariate orthonormal basis (\code{MultiOrthonoPoly}) and the associated coefficients.
+Given a random vector $Z\in\lsp({\R^{\dimz})}$, whose components follow the distributions listed in Table~\ref{tab:PCEBasis}, the function \code{genPCE} directly returns the sparse PCE representation of $Z$, including the multivariate orthonormal basis (\code{MultiOrthonoPoly}) and the associated coefficients.
 Moreover, \packname supports user-defined PCE of $Z$ with multivariate bases up to arbitrary degrees and specified PCE coefficients.

 Once the PCEs of $X\ini$ and $W$ are obtained, the function \code{jointPCE} constructs a joint basis for the stochastic LTI system~\eqref{eq:sys} over horizon $N$.
 In addition, it computes the PCE coefficients of $X\ini$ and $W(k)$, $k\in\I_{[0,N-1]}$, in the joint basis in sparse form.